emilywade/fifth-taste/README.md

 ### Key Features
 This project includes several key features designed to provide a seamless user experience for managing bookings and customer inquiries:
+- User Authentication: Customers can register and log in to manage their bookings.
+Logged-in users can only view and manage their own bookings.

-- CRUD Functionality: Users are able to Create, Read, Update, and Delete their bookings.
-This allows for flexibility in managing booking information.
+- CRUD Functionality: Logged-in users can Create, Read, Update, and Delete their own bookings via the website.
 - Booking Availability Check: The system checks table availability in real-time to ensure that no double bookings occur.
 Users can only select available tables for their desired date and time.
 - No Overlapping Bookings: The system prevents overlapping bookings for the same table at the same time, ensuring that each table is booked for only one group at any given time.
-- Email Confirmation: Upon successful booking, users receive an email confirmation detailing their booking information, including the table number, date, time, and any special requests made.
-This helps confirm their reservation and reduces the chance of mistakes.
-- Manage Booking: Users can easily manage their bookings by viewing, updating, or cancelling their reservation.
-A link to manage their booking is provided as part of the email confirmation.
-I didn't want users to have to create an account in order to book with us - this annoys me with other restaurant websites - so I used the unique booking_id to access booking details.
+- Email Confirmation: Upon a successful booking, users receive a confirmation email.
+However, bookings can no longer be modified or cancelled via links in the email — users must log in to manage them.
+- Manage Booking: To enhance security, booking management (view/edit/delete) is now restricted to authenticated users within their dashboard.
+This replaces the previous method where users could access booking actions via a direct link in their confirmation email.

 ### Security Features
+1. Access Control
+   To ensure secure handling of user data, I implemented access control measures so that only the user who created a booking can view, edit, or delete it.
+This was achieved by adding a user field to the Booking model to associate each booking with the authenticated user who created it.
+In the views responsible for managing, updating, and deleting bookings, I included checks to ensure that only the owner of a booking (i.e. booking.user == request.user) can access or modify it.
+If a user attempts to access a booking that does not belong to them, they are shown a 404 error, preventing unauthorized access via direct URLs.
-1. CSRF Protection
+3. CSRF Protection
    Cross-Site Request Forgery (CSRF) protection is enabled for all forms to prevent malicious requests.
    I actually learnt about this by accident - when debugging in this project I came across [this site](https://docs.djangoproject.com/en/5.1/howto/csrf/) which explained the importance of this.
-2. Admin Panel Access
+4. Admin Panel Access
    Admin panel access is restricted to superusers only.
 Each must have their own account.
-3. Database security
+5. Database security
    All sensitive data is stored in config vars within Heroku.
-4. UUID
+6. UUID
    I generated booking IDs automatically using Python's UUID module.
 I knew this was something I wanted to use from the beginning after reading about it on [Stack Overflow](https://stackoverflow.com/questions/1210458/how-can-i-generate-a-unique-id-in-python)

 <hr>